demisto/content/Packs/knowbe4Phisher/README.md

 - Gets specific message by ID
 - Allows adding comment to specific message
 - Updates Category, Severity and Status of specific message
-- Creates and delete tags for
+- Creates and delete tags for specific message